DISCIPLINE

 -

-Architecture decisions carry economic weight, and that tradeoff is visible.
+Architecture decisions carry explicit economic tradeoffs.

 -